 9:00 am - 10:15 am

 Categories No Categories

-The 2019 D.C.
-History Conference explores the theme “Communities and Characters.”
-Through panel sessions, posters, workshops, tours, and films, presenters will examine some of the major figures and interesting personalities who have shaped Washington, for better or worse, throughout its history.
-Kim will be presenting on “Abolitionist Poets of Washington.”
-Exact date and time TBA.
-Fees charged; pre-registration required.
+Kim presents the Opening Plenary Speech at the 2019 D.C.
+History Conference on “Abolitionist Poets of Washington.”
+The conference explores the theme “Communities and Characters.”
+Through panel sessions, posters, workshops, tours, and films, presenters will examine some of the major figures and interesting personalities who have shaped Washington, for better or worse, throughout its history. $30 admission, $15 for students and seniors; pre-registration required.

 “In the decades leading up to the Civil War, Washington became a hotbed of abolitionist debate.
 Caught between its Southern roots and its prominence as a ‘model city’ for the nation, it was truly a city divided.
 The House of Representatives was so overwhelmed by abolitionist petitions that it instituted a ‘Gag Rule’ curtailing all debates about slavery between 1836 and 1844.
 The city had become a center for the slave trade (especially internal trade of American-born slaves into the deep South); in response, it also became a hub for the underground railroad.
 Writers responded with an outpouring of poems on the subjects of slavery and abolition.
 Poetry was seen as a unique form of moral persuasion: its meter and rhyme aided in memorization and made arguments more emotional and more forceful.”